nuflakbrr/kuycheckin/README.md

 MERN `(MySQL, Express, React, Node)` stack Hotel Booking App for UKK Framework SMK Telkom Malang.

+## To Do List

+- [ ] Table customer
+- [ ] Modified booking room endpoint while table customer was created
+- [ ] Get date date an and add to localStorage
+- [ ] Filter available room
+- [ ] Display available room by type room
+- [ ] Total room
+- [ ] Get total room and add to localStorage
+- [ ] Request transaction add to localStorage
+- [ ] Payment Gateway => get value from localStorage

 ### Getting Started

 First, open your terminal and enter into this project.
 Then, go into the backend folder and install the required dependencies, and run the development server: